 Charlestown Sarsfields GAA club respects the rights of all members to use social media.
-However it is important to be mindful of the benefits and at times its negative impact can have on our members and particularly children and young people.
+However, it is important to be mindful of the benefits and at times, its negative impact that can have on our members and particularly children and young people.
 We should additionally be conscious that any inappropriate or contentious public postings or language used by members associated with the club, regardless of what form of social media has been used, may lead to a negative perception.
-Members of our club shall be held responsible for their use of social media and where such usage may at any time impact negatively on the general welfare of a child in our club or on the ethos of the GAA disciplinary action may follow.
-We therefore propose general guidance in the use of social media particularly for those who are working with children in our club.
-We also seek the cooperation of parents, whose children may have access to such social media apps, and seek to ensure that sensible use of social media, as it may impact on children, can be agreed with parents.
+Members of our club shall be held responsible for their use of social media, and where such usage may at any time impact negatively on the general welfare of a child in our club or on the ethos of the GAA, disciplinary action may follow.
+We therefore propose general guidance in using social media, particularly for those working with children in our club.
+We also seek the cooperation of parents, whose children may have access to such social media apps and seek to ensure that sensible use of social media, as it may impact on children, can be agreed with parents.

-Messaging apps have developed rapidly in recent years from devices that were originally utilised for making calls and texting to current usage of mobiles for messaging, sharing pictures, videos, web links, e-documents and other such message sharing apps.
-While technology is advancing so also should have our vigilance, particularly in respect of the involvement of young people.
-With such regular access to new and easy to use technology certain ground rules relating to communication and the taking of photographs or recording of images may unfortunately be overlooked.
+Messaging apps have developed rapidly in recent years from devices that were originally utilised for making calls and texting to the current usage of mobiles for messaging, sharing pictures, videos, web links, e-documents and other such message-sharing apps.
+While technology is advancing, so also should our vigilance, particularly with respect of the involvement of young people.
+With such regular access to new and easy-to-use technology, certain ground rules relating to communication and the taking of photographs or recording of images may unfortunately be overlooked.

-The Code of Behaviour (Underage) seeks to give guidance, not in a manner that may prohibit the use of such modern communication and recording technologies, but to urge caution and to have certain safeguards in place so as to prevent instances of harm or unacceptable behaviour.
-We seek in this Code to ensure as far as is practicable to avoid the misuse of social media apps.
-So as not to impact negatively on any child and on those who work with them.
+The Code of Behaviour (Underage) seeks to provide guidance, not in a manner that may prohibit the use of modern communication and recording technologies, but to urge caution and to have certain safeguards in place to prevent instances of harm or unacceptable behaviour.
+We seek in this Code to ensure, as far as is practicable, that social media apps are not misused so as not to negatively impact any child or those who work with them.